mv-per/mongo-studies/readme.md

 ## [Pymongo](https://pymongo.readthedocs.io)

-is a raw implementation of the mongo connection and operations
+Is a raw implementation of the mongo connection and operations and may suffice most applications, but has considerable boilerplate

 ## [mongoengine](https://docs.mongoengine.org/)